crazzfeng/sendcloud-docs/docs/Email API/api_user-2.md

 ### Sending Domain

 You must select and bind an **authenticated sending domain** to the API_USER.
-All emails sent using this API_USER's credentials will originate from this domain, which is crucial for sender reputation and deliverability.
+All emails sent using this API_USER's credentials will originate from this domain, which is crucial for maintaining sender reputation and ensuring deliverability.

 ### Tracking Options

-When enabled, SendCloud will automatically collect and provide tracking data for the emails sent by this API_USER.
+When enabled, SendCloud will automatically collect and provide tracking data for emails sent by this API_USER.
 This typically includes metrics such as:

 - Opens
 - Clicks